Olive Rogers Braley

 Olive Braley and her husband, Brad, household names to listeners of the Voice of Prophecy broadcasts in the middle decades of the 20th Century, were known for their duets on organ and piano.
 While Brad was the organist and accompanist for the VOP for nearly nineteen years, she was known for both her musical assistance and her gift for giving readings.

-Olive Braley was born in rural Alabama and grew up in Hattiesburg, Mississippi.
+Olive Braley was born in rural Alabama on November 20, 1899, and grew up in Hattiesburg, Mississippi.
 She was captain of the women's basketball team and head cheerleader at the high school she attended.
 During those years her gifts in speaking and music became apparent.

 She completed a B.A. in speech at Atlantic Union College in the late 1930s and then taught both music and speech at Southern Junior College, now Southern Adventist University.
 While she was at SJC, Brad Braley came to the campus to install a Wurlitzer pipe organ that had been removed from a theater in Boston.
 A courtship ensued and they married in December 1944.